georgedeath/egreedy/README.md

                         Set of test problems to evaluate.
 ```
 ### Reproduction of figures and tables in the paper
-The [jupyter](https://jupyter.org) notebook `notebooks/Non_results_figure_generation.ipynb` contains the code to generate the following figures:
+The [jupyter](https://jupyter.org) notebook [Non_results_figure_generation.ipynb](notebooks/New_fitness_functions_and_acquisition_functions.ipynb) contains the code to generate the following figures:
 - Figure 1: Showing an example Gaussian process model and its corresponding Pareto front and set.
 - Figure 2: Contours of acquisition function values for EI, UCB and PI.
-- Figure 3: Contours of weighted EI for three values of $\omega$.
+- Figure 3: Contours of weighted EI for three values of ω.
 - Figure 1 (Supplementary material): Landscape of the WangFreitas test problem.

-The jupyter notebook `notebooks/Process_results_and_generate_figures_for_paper.ipynb` contains the code to load and process the optimisation results (stored in the `results` directory) as well as the code to produce all results figures and tables used in the paper and supplementary material.
+The jupyter notebook [Process_results_and_generate_figures_for_paper.ipynb](notebooks/Process_results_and_generate_figures_for_paper.ipynb) contains the code to load and process the optimisation results (stored in the `results` directory) as well as the code to produce all results figures and tables used in the paper and supplementary material.

 ### Incorporation of additional test problems and acquisition functions
-The jupyter notebook `notebooks/New_fitness_functions_and_acquisition_functions.ipynb` contains examples and instructions of how to include your own test problems (fitness functions) and acquisition functions.
+The jupyter notebook [New_fitness_functions_and_acquisition_functions.ipynb](notebooks/New_fitness_functions_and_acquisition_functions.ipynb) contains examples and instructions of how to include your own test problems (fitness functions) and acquisition functions.